pkainulainen/test-with-spring/README.md

 ##Running the examples

-Checkout the README of the example.
+Read the README of the example.
 It describes how you can run it.